Jack Burnley: Early career

-Jack Burnley began his comics career working for the King Features Syndicate, providing cartoons for the sports section (including work for Damon Runyon).
-He became (in 1929) the then-youngest artist to have a syndicated feature, and also produced illustrations for advertising.
+Born in New York City, Jack Burnley began his comics career working for the King Features Syndicate, providing cartoons for the sports section (including work for Damon Runyon).
+In 1929 he became the then-youngest artist to have a syndicated feature, and also produced illustrations for advertising.
 In 1938, Burnley began to freelance, producing "single-page sports fillers" for DC Comics, by whom he was subsequently hired in 1940.
 His first published assignment was the cover illustration for New York World's Fair 1940 (AKA World's Fair Comics #2); the cover portrayed Superman with Batman and Robin, the first time the trio had ever appeared together in print.
 Burnley went on to provide uncredited artwork for Action Comics until 1947.
 Burnley's work was often credited to other artists.
 In the 1945 Batman newspaper strips which Burnley penciled, the stylized Bob Kane signature logo appears, although Kane had not worked on the sequence.

 The version of Superman he created was noted for its carefully drawn musculature, which set the style of superheroes for years to come.
+“I gave Superman a lot more muscle than he had originally,” he told a Charlottesville, Virginia newspaper in 2000.
+“When I came into comics I had a background in drawing the musclemen and heroes of sports, so it was rather easy for me to make the transition to drawing the comic figures.”